derrickoswald/CIMSpark/README.md

 The second version number is the [Spark version](https://spark.apache.org/downloads.html).

-The third version number is the CIMScala version number, which is set in the pom.xml file.
+The third version number is the CIMScala version number, which is set (hardcoded) in the pom.xml and build.sbt files.

 #Sample Interactive Usage